NewLouwa/Mega_Import_Plugin/README.md

 No additional configuration is required.
 Simply install the plugin and restart Stash.

+## Technical Implementation

+The plugin uses a modular architecture:

+- `MegaApiClient`: A JavaScript module that handles all interactions with the MEGA API
+- `MegaImportComponent`: The main React component that coordinates the UI
+- `MegaBrowserPage`: A dedicated page component for browsing MEGA files
+- Direct integration with the MEGA.nz API via the megajs library

 ## Development

 This plugin is under active development.
 Future features will include:

-- Full MEGA.nz API integration with secure authentication
+- Enhanced MEGA.nz API integration with secure authentication
 - Advanced file filtering and searching
 - Folder recursive import with structure preservation
 - Import history tracking